PokeNavBot/pokenav-documentation/_sources/raid_trains.md.txt

 * Raid trains do not appear in the PokeNav mobile app or pgmap.org (they are discord only).
 * Raid trains can only stop at POI marked as gyms in PokeNav.
 * No deduplication of train channels.

-#### In Progress / Planning

-* The ability to associate times with gyms in the route or automatically estimate those times.
-* Converting an existing channel into a train seemlessly (one way).
-* Better manipulation of routes and schedules during a raid train.

 ### Commands To Learn